TadesseDev/Bloggers/README.md

 # Bloggers

-> Beloger is a website design with aim of providing a space for a public to pot or read blogs.
+> Beloger is a website design with aim of providing a space for a public to post or read blogs.

 ## Built With